kevinmasson/website/content/posts/2020/ray-tracer-with-webgl-compute.md

 context.bufferSubData(context.SHADER_STORAGE_BUFFER, 0, vertices_buffer);
 ```

-Now that we packed all indices and vertices together, we can send meshes.
+Now that we packed all indexes and vertices together, we can send meshes.

 ```js
 // JS